ExpressionEngine/ExpressionEngine-User-Guide/source/development/legacy/views.rst

 	$data = new Someclass();
 	ee()->load->view('view', $data);

 .. note:: If you use an object, the class variables will be turned into array elements.
+The new :doc:`/development/services/view` does **not** convert objects into arrays.

 Let's try it with your controller file.
 Open it add this code::